ctrlaltcoop/certbot-dns-hetzner/README.md

 ## Troubleshooting

+### Plugin not showing up
 If `certbot plugins` does not show the installed plugin, you might need to set `CERTBOT_PLUGIN_PATH`.
 ```
 CERTBOT_PLUGIN_PATH=/usr/local/lib/python3.9/site-packages/ certbot renew
 ```
 [See letsencrypt community thread](https://community.letsencrypt.org/t/how-do-i-make-certbot-find-use-an-installed-plugin/198647/5)

+### Renewing certificate fails
+Please ensure to use an absolute path for the credentials file - some users experienced problems with relative paths.

 ## Thanks to